laterpay/laterpay-wordpress-plugin/laterpay/README.txt

      E.g. setting an individual price of 0.19 Euro with a category default price of 0.10 Euro and a global default price of 0.00 Euro results in a price for that post of 0.19 Euro.

-You may also change the plugin's currency and apply a dynamic pricing scheme to posts:

-* Default Currency: The plugin allows you to set the default currency for your blog.
-  Changing the default currency will not change the prices you have set, but only the currency code that is displayed next to the price.
-* Dynamic Pricing: For every single post, you can set a price curve that changes the price of a blog post over time, starting from the publication date.
+You may also apply a dynamic pricing scheme to posts: For every single post, you can set a price curve that changes the price of a blog post over time, starting from the publication date.
-  E.g. you can offer a breaking news post for 0.49 Euro for the first two days and then automatically reduce the price to 0.05 Euro until the fith day to increase your sales.
+E.g. you can offer a breaking news post for 0.49 Euro for the first two days and then automatically reduce the price to 0.05 Euro until the fifth day to increase your sales.

 With time passes, you can sell time-limited access to all the LaterPay content
 * on your entire website
 * in a specific category
 * on your entire website except for a specific category.
 The user will have access to all the covered content during the validity period and afterwards, this access will expire automatically.
-Time passes are displayed within a dedicated sidebar widget that automatically sorts available time passes by relevance.
-Be careful when deleting a time pass: Users, who have bought the respective time pass, will lose the access to the covered content.
-Deleted time passes cannot be restored.
+If you delete a time pass from the WordPress plugin, users, who have purchased this time pass before, will still be able to access their purchase.
+Time passes are by default displayed below your posts or can be positioned manually using a shortcode or a WordPress action.

 For each time pass, you can create any number of voucher codes that enable your users to purchase a time pass for a reduced price.
-A user can enter a voucher code in the time pass sidebar widget by clicking "I have a voucher".
-The price for the respective time pass will then be updated.
+A user can enter a voucher code below the respective time pass and its price will then be updated.
 Voucher codes are not user specific and can be used for any number of times until you delete them.
 Deleting a voucher code will not affect the access to time passes which have already been purchased with this code.

-The plugin also comes with a mighty bulk price editor: It allows you to change many prices at once by
-* making all posts free
-* setting one specific price for all posts
-* increasing or decreasing the prices of all posts by a specific percentage or absolute amount
-* resetting all posts to the global default price Whenever possible, the plugin will maintain the current pricing structure: So if possible, after a bulk action
-* posts with individual price will still use the individual price
-* posts with category default price will still use the category default price and
-* posts with global default price will still use the global default price.

-If you change all prices by a certain percentage, the lower limit is always 0.05 EUR - so rounding will never accidentally make posts free.

 = Presentation =